 Pottery Barn Shop the Look

 The Coastal Pottery Barn look is all about texture and color.
 Like I said, blues, whites and sand colors all look great together but you also need to mix in varying elements of texture through pillows and throws.

-We decided to mix blue paisley pillows, stripes and a hint of green on the couch and chair.
+We decided to mix blue blue pillows from Walmart, stripes and a hint of green on the couch and chair.
 The green is also introduced through the plants.
 The slipcovered striped chair and ottoman are also from a local retailer here in Mass but keep reading, I will share options at the bottom of the post.

-The wooden off white lamp from HomeGoods is to die for and was the perfect accent near the sofa table and slipcovered chair.
+The wooden off white lamp (similar) rom HomeGoods is to die for and was the perfect accent near the sofa table and slipcovered chair.
 Not only is it functional but it added the necessary height behind the chair.

 Once again, coastal accents from HomeGoods were added on the sofa table to achieve the casual coastal feel.

 So here is a tip when it comes to buying decorative accents.
 Don’t over think them!
 We knew our color scheme was white, blue and sand.
 So when shopping for accents, we simply purchased items in those colors.
 Anything sisal, wicker, sand, white or blue will most likely always give you a coastal feel, especially if they are boats! -ha

 Hopefully you got some good tips on how to get a coastal Pottery Barn living room on a budget.
 You can also see my recent post over on the HomeGoods blog that shares 5 ways to spruce up a living room, featuring this room.

 Want to see more of their house?
 Check out their waterfront blue lakeside deck living space I helped them style about a month ago.
 It’s a winner for sure!